jutleys/Trimui-Smart-Tomato/README.md

 *New TomatoOS icon added to the represent the SDCARD (thanks Schmurtz🧅)

 *Added a new app to fix ADB connection.
-Doesn't require any reboot after running the app (thanks Schmurtz🧅)
+Doesn't require any reboot after running the app (thanks Schmurtz🧅 and eggs)

 ## Systems 73 Total.